-NACD’s advanced Master Class foundation course will convene highly experienced lead directors, board chairs, and committee chairs on the shores of Southern California.
+NACD’s advanced Master Class foundation course will convene highly experienced lead directors, board chairs, and committee chairs in beautiful Southern Carolina.

 You’ll benefit from candid, peer-to-peer discussion, exclusive fireside chats with prominent CEOs, interactive simulations, and thought-provoking analysis of rapidly emerging disruptions affecting business strategy and long-term value creation.